FILL OUT THIS FORM IF YOU ARE INTERESTED IN BEING A PART OF THE NEXT COHORT OF THE ACTIVIST ACADEMY!

 This is a FREE in-person leadership program for individuals who want to learn about the climate justice movement and who are seeking to gain the skills to take action in combating climate change and fighting for environmental and social justice.
 Participants will gain fundamental campaign planning, community organizing skills, relationship building, and connection to peers and leaders with a shared interest.

 Individuals with varying levels of experience in organizing and activism are welcome!
 Participants don’t need to be experienced activists or organizers to join.
 We welcome folks with a wide variety of experience and backgrounds.
+Additionally, we compensate participants $900 for being a part of our program.
+We provide this honorarium to ensure folks do not incur any financial burdens making accommodations to attend the sessions, transportation etc.

 Why?